vascoarizna/JIAF-MakingOlympicDataSpeak-Part1/README.md

+In this case, we have the top 5 oldest Olympians.

+Taking a look into the head (5 first rows) and the tail (5 last tails) of the Age (ordered numerically in ascending direction), we can see the maximums and the minimums.

 It's interesting to see the youngest and oldest Olympians.
+But, now, what is even more interesting, is that the youngest athlete to participate in any Olympic Games also won a medal.

-## Youngest Olympic
+### 3.1.1 Youngest Olympic

 ```python